 This is my all-time favorite hummus recipe.
 It’s smooth, creamy, and so flavorful.
 It’s the perfect snack or appetizer and best served with pita chips or cut up veggies!

 If you’re looking for an amazing hummus recipe, you’ve come to the right place!
 This recipe provides a step-by-step breakdown of how to make hummus.

-- For a smooth and creamy texture, I add baking soda to the hummus cooking water, which helps in softening the hummus.
+- For a smooth and creamy texture, I add baking soda to the chickpea cooking water, which helps soften them.

-- When draining the cooked hummus, I reserve some of the cooking water liquid, and process it along with the warm hummus until it’s super creamy.
+- When draining the cooked chickpeas, I reserve some of the cooking water liquid and process it along with the hummus ingredients until it’s super creamy.

 - Garlic is optional, and without it, the hummus stays fresh for longer.
 I like its flavor, but the hummus tastes good without it, too.

 - You can always add more tahini to thin the hummus.

 Bottom line – everyone likes their hummus differently, so you are welcome to adjust the seasoning as you wish, adding more or less tahini, lemon juice, olive oil or salt, but let me tell you, this one’s a winner.

 More of my favorite dips and appetizers

 - Beet Hummus: Creamy, lemony, hummus made a gorgeous pink color by cooked beets.